We Redesigned Our Website: Here’s What We Learned

 A few months ago, we had a large Florida-based company come to us needing help with their website and digital marketing presence.
 After diving into the market and auditing their current presence, we decided their needs went beyond just a new website.
-They needed to start from the ground up focusing on branding and their positioning in the market.
+They needed to start from the ground up, focusing on branding and their positioning in the market.

 Their competitors were beating them left and right, sales have been declining year over year, and they knew it was time for a change.

-At PHOS, our onboarding process is quite extensive because we really want to learn about a company’s history, buyer personas, processes, procedures, and most importantly, their mission, vision, and core values.
+At PHOS, our onboarding process is quite extensive because we really want to learn about a company’s history, buyer personas, processes, procedures, and, most importantly, their mission, vision, and core values.

 Once we had a good understanding of their products, target customers, and the industry, we dove in.
 We researched their buyer personas, explored competitors, and began to have a full understanding of the market they were a part of.

 However, this project quickly came to a halt when we asked the executives, “Why does this company exist?”
-When this question was asked, silence filled the room as their team asked to themselves, “Why do we exist?”
+When this question was asked, silence filled the room as their team asked themselves, “Why do we exist?”

 If you’re a part of any marketing team, it’s important to start marketing from within.

-Marketing begins within with your story – a story that is unique and explains why you exist.
+Marketing begins with your story – a story that is unique and explains why you exist.
 At PHOS, we believe that this story (your mission) is what will drive your marketing efforts to allow you to reach your vision.

 TOMS began when it’s founder, Blake Mycoskie, traveled to Argentina and witnessed the hardships children faced growing up without shoes.
 In turn, a simple idea evolved into a powerful business that gives back to those in need in need.
 Since its founding in 2006, TOMS has evolved into a leading brand selling shoes, clothing, bags, and more in retailers like Nordstrom, Dillard’s, and Macy’s.

 While not all businesses have a heart-touching story like TOMS, all mission statements do have one thing in common: it tells a story.
-Companies who market their story are the ones that speak to their customers.
+Companies that market their story are the ones that speak to their customers.

-Every client we serve is completely unique.
+Every client we serve is unique.
 Even within a particular industry, each of our clients has a unique story waiting to be told.